norvig/paip-lisp/docs/chapter7.md

 OVERHEAD = (10 * RUNNING)
 ```

-The original STUDENT !!!(span) {:.smallcaps} could solve these equations.
+The original STUDENT could solve these equations.
 Write a routine to do so.
 You may assume there will be only two equations in two unknowns if you wish, or if you are more ambitious, you could solve a system of *n* linear equations with *n* unknowns.